komouro/voice-rehab-ml-classification/README.md

 #### GaussianNB:

 ```
-- var_smoothing: Controls the variance of the Gaussian smoothing applied to each feature.
-Smaller values result in more variance, helping avoid overfitting.
+var_smoothing: Controls the variance of the Gaussian smoothing applied to each feature.
 ```

 #### K-Nearest Neighbors (KNN):
 ```
-- n_neighbors: Number of neighbors to consider for majority voting.
+n_neighbors: Number of neighbors to consider for majority voting.
-- weights: Determines whether the neighbors' votes are weighted by distance or uniformly.
+weights: Determines whether the neighbors' votes are weighted by distance or uniformly.
-- p: Power parameter for the Minkowski distance metric.
+p: Power parameter for the Minkowski distance metric.
 ```

 #### SVC:
 ```
-C: Regularization parameter, controlling the trade-off between maximizing the margin and minimizing classification error.
+C: Regularization parameter for the trade-off between margin and classification error.
 kernel: Choice of kernel function (linear, radial basis, polynomial, sigmoid).
 gamma: Defines how far the influence of a single training example reaches.
 ```